Virtual-Coffee/VC-Community-Docs/coffees/RoomLeaders-ConversationFacilitators/README.md

 Thank you for volunteering to be a room leader!
 We know it can be difficult to both keep track of the conversation and participate, so we appreciate all you’re doing.

+Our goal for coffees is to ensure that each breakout room is a safe space that can have its own personality, but can also come back as part of the larger, Virtual Coffee community, through the connections built in those rooms.

 As a room leader, your primary job is to ensure that the room is a safe and welcoming space.
 We want to give everyone a chance to participate, whether through talking or through zoom chat.
-As a room leader, here are some guidelines and considerations.
+To help with this, we have some guidelines and considerations for you.

 ## Creating a welcoming space for everyone

 ### Discussion

 _To make this a welcoming space, it's important that as room leaders, you take care of the people in the room, and avoid situations of "getting too into the conversation" and excluding people.
-If there's jargon being used, ask the speaker to explain it and drop a link in the chat if possible as an additional resource._
+If there's jargon being used, ask the speaker to explain it and drop a link in the chat if possible as an additional resource.
+Be prepared to redirect conversation, politely move on to another speaker, etc._

 #### Coffee Table or PacMan method: